THE ARCHAEOLOGY OF ROCK ART

-7:30 PM, Tuesday, March 17, 2020
+7:30 PM, Tuesday, May 26, 2020

 The Albuquerque Archaeological Society is an avocational group that advocates preserving archaeological and other cultural resources by informing members and the public about archaeological and ethnological subjects through our meetings, presentations, newsletter, other electronic media, field trips, volunteer efforts, field surveys, and studies.
 Membership is only $25 for an individual or family, and it’s free to students with a Student ID or current class schedule.
 Membership puts you on our mailing list for our monthly newsletter, and gives you access to our field trips, volunteering endeavors, and our seminars.
 However, our meetings are always free and open to the public, with a guest lecturer and refreshments, great conversation, and the chance to socialize with those who share an interest in archaeology, both professionals and avocational members.
 Come see what we’re all about!
 We’d love your company!